 - At least two summers (or equivalent) of experience working with teens and/or children

-- Strong background and experience in camping and/or related fields
+- Strong background in camping, youth work, and/or related fields

-- Desire and ability to work with teens and adults in a travel program setting
+- Desire to work with, communicate with, relate to, and serve as an example for teens and adults in a travel program setting

 - Ability to serve as an adult role model — surrogate parent — for all participants

-- Willingness and ability to take full responsibility for the lives of participants
+- Commitment to and willingness to take full responsibility for the lives of participants

 - Common sense, safety-consciousness, and high moral character required

-- Ability to accept guidance and support; willingness and ability to ask for help
+- Open to accepting guidance and support; willingness to ask for help

 - Comfortable navigating potential cultural differences between Israelis and Americans